cyrusimap/cyrus-imapd/docsrc/overview/cyrus_roadmap.rst

 * Cross-folder conversations
 * Support for fuzzy Xapian search.
 * CalDAV and CardDAV support
-* JMAP support for email and calendars (later removed because the proposed IETF specification evolved.
-All interested should test and participate to the development of 3.1)
 * Better backup support - initial release
 * Basic object storage
 * Archive partition support